 Boundary Fencing

-Side boundary fencing shall be constructed on site in accordance with the locations indicated on the approved Landscape Plans to a height of 2.2m from the existing ground level and having regard to the acoustic fencing requirements to the front setback.
-The acoustic fencing (as recommended in the approved acoustic report) within the front setback shall also be increased in height to 2.2m for both side boundaries.
+Side boundary fencing shall be constructed on site in accordance with the locations indicated on the approved Landscape Plans including fencing to a height of 2m from the existing ground level of the adjoining No. 74 and 82 Warners Bay Road.
+The fence height to No. 74 Warners Bay Road can be reduced to 1.8m in height north of the front wall of the house (i.e. within the front setback).

-The fencing material (apart from that specified for the acoustic fencing) shall comprise lapped and capped timber fencing or other materials of a dark natural colour and consistent for the length of the boundary.
-The fencing material shall be determined in accordance with written consent from the respective property owners.

 Any new side boundary fencing to the eastern side boundary, along the 30m riparian zone setback from the creek, shall comprise permeable palisade style fencing similar to that existing in this location.

 Fencing is not preferred to the rear boundary at all, however, if any fencing along the southern side (rear) of the building or along the rear boundary is required, shall comprise permeable fencing that permits the movement of both water flows and native fauna.
+Fencing material shall be determined in accordance with written consent from the respective property owners subject to satisfying overland flow requirements.

 All costs associated with the removal and replacement of any fence shall be borne by the person with the benefit of the consent and not the relevant neighbouring property owners.
 Fourteen days written notice shall be given to the relevant neighbouring property owner of the intention to erect the boundary fencing.

-Advertising Structures and Signs

-Development consent shall be obtained from Council prior to the erection of any advertising structures or signs on the site.
-This requirement does not apply to any exempt, complying, or previously approved signage.
+Deleted

 Car Parking and Allocation of Spaces

-A total of 36 car parking spaces shall be constructed on the site (including one disabled space) in accordance with the minimum requirements of the Australian Standard AS/NZS 2890 as current at the time of construction, and maintained on the land in accordance with the approved plans.
+A total of 43 car parking spaces shall be constructed on the site (including one disabled space) in accordance with the minimum requirements of the Australian Standard AS/NZS 2890 as current at the time of construction, and maintained on the land in accordance with the approved plans.